-The computation times in Table \ref{calculation_times} are ``real times'' taken on a Dell R640 system with two Intel\texttrademark Xeon\texttrademark Gold 6152 (a total of $44$ cores) using $20$ parallel threads (of the maximum of $88$).
+The computation times in Table \ref{calculation_times} are ``wall clock times'' taken on a Dell R640 system with two Intel\texttrademark Xeon\texttrademark Gold 6152 (a total of $44$ cores) using $20$ parallel threads (of the maximum of $88$).
 The efficiency of the parallelization is discussed below.
+We define it as the quotient

-The times listed are for the descent algorithm discussed in this paper, the Normaliz primal algorithm using lexicographic triangulations, and special algorithms that can be applied in some cases (see Remark \ref{comp_remarks}(b) and (e)).
+where $T_1$ is the time of the strictly sequential computation, $t$ the number of threads and $T_t$ the time of parallel computation with $t$ threads.
+The times listed are for the descent algorithm discussed in this paper, the Normaliz primal algorithm using lexicographic triangulations, and special algorithms that can be applied in some cases; see Remark \ref{comp_remarks}(b) and (e).

+For the primal algorithm a missing entry in Table \ref{calculation_times} means that the computation is not doable in a reasonable amount of time since the triangulation would have $>10^{12}$ simplices.
+A missing entry in the `special'' column indicates that Normaliz has no special method for the particular example.

-\begin{remark} (a) A profiler run of the example \ttt{Strict Borda}, which we consider as a typical application of the descent algorithm, shows that $\approx 43\%$ of the computation time are spent on linear algebra whereas the bitset operations take $\approx 26 \%$.
+\begin{remark} (a) A profiler run of the example \ttt{Strict Borda}, which we consider as a typical application of the descent algorithm, shows that $\approx 43\%$ of the computation time are spent on linear algebra, whereas the bitset operations take $\approx 26 \%$.
 The rest goes into preparations and administration.

 (b) Among the polytopes calculated by the primal algorithm, \ttt{strict Borda} is by no means the biggest (see \cite{BIS} for much larger computations).
 However, among the polytopes calculated for \cite{BIS2} it is the largest since most others can be simplified by symmetrization (see \cite{BS}).
 Symmetrization can be applied very efficiently to \ttt{8x8-score}, and this is the special algorithm used for it in addition to descent.
 For it, the triangulation is approximately $10^{34}$ times as large as the descent system.